msmith01/master_msmith01.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I focus my research on machine learning applications applied to economics but in my spare time I generally enjoy playing around with different R packages.
-I set up this blog as a way to highlight my research results, organise my code and publish it along with comments for others to use.
+My research focuses on machine learning applications applied to economics but in my spare time I generally enjoy playing around with different R packages and finding applications to finance and economics.
+I set up this blog as a way to highlight my research results, organise my code and publish it along with comments.

+*Nothing in life is to be feared, it is only to be understood.
+Now is the time to understand more, so that we may fear less. - Marie Skłodowska Curie*